About

 Her collaborations with various institutions and publishers include documenting contemporary Genoese architecture with Sagep Editori (2020–2024) and contributing to the Digital Library Project on Calabria’s cultural heritage, in collaboration with the Central Institute for Cataloging and Documentation (ICCD), under Italy’s Ministry of Culture (2021–2022).

 In 2024, Iovene contributed photographic essays to two important publications: Experimental Attitude.
 Robaldo Morozzo della Rocca by Stefano Passamonti (Quart Verlag) and Milan and the Universities (Simona Galateo and OAMi Foundation).
-A new project, showcasing her work on the Roman palazzina and the EUR district, will be published in 2025 by Letteraventidue, curated by ITS.
+In 2025, she published her project on the Roman palazzina and the EUR district in Riabitare Roma | Revivre Rome, curated by IT’S Architettura and published by Letteraventidue.

 Iovene has lectured at institutions such as the Polytechnic University of Milan, the University of Genoa, the Brera Academy of Fine Arts, and Kansas State University.
 In 2024, she served as a juror for the Beta Awards at the Beta Architecture Biennale in Timișoara, and previously for the AFA – Architecture Film Award at the Milan Design Film Festival.